MarcAlx/simple-react-starterkit/README.md

 # simple-react-starterkit
-A simple react starter kit that bundles some great tools to get started.
+A simple react starter-kit that bundles some great tools to get started.

 - (obviously) React
 - webpack : to build your app